 Our mission is “to protect, conserve, and responsibly manage the herd of wild Colonial Spanish Mustangs roaming freely on the northernmost Currituck Outer Banks, and to promote the continued preservation of this land as a permanent sanctuary for horses designated as the State Horse and defined as a cultural treasure by the state of North Carolina.”
 The Fund incorporated as a 501 (c) 3 nonprofit charity in 2001.

-The early founders of CWHF researched and attempted several strategies to stop horse fatalities caused by traffic on Highway 12 between Duck and Corolla.
-In the end, the most effective solution, even though controversial, was to move the remaining twenty horses north of the paved road – to the “north beach” or “4×4 area.”
+The early founders of the Fund researched and attempted several strategies to stop horse fatalities caused by traffic on Highway 12 between Duck and Corolla.
+In the end, the most effective solution, even though controversial, was to move the remaining twenty horses that frequented the town of Corolla north of the paved road – to the “north beach” or “4×4 area.”
 (No one knows for certain how many wild horses were already in the roadless area north of Corolla.)
-By 1997, CWHF completed the southern sea-to-sound fence of the sanctuary, and the wild horses were relocated to the new “sanctuary”.
+By 1997, the Fund completed the southern sea-to-sound fence of the sanctuary, and the wild horses were relocated to the new “sanctuary”.